ncsa/hydro_documentation/docs/source/user-guide/architecture.rst

 Home
 ~~~~~~~~

-The /home area of the file system is where users land upon logging into the cluster via SSH. /home is Lustre mount type with fixed size file striping.
-Example uses for /home are scripts, source code, and compiling.
+The home (**/u/**) area of the file system is where users land upon logging into the cluster via SSH.
+Home is Lustre mount type with fixed size file striping.
+Example uses for home are scripts, source code, and compiling.

 Home Directory Permissions
 $$$$$$$$$$$$$$$$$$$$$$$$$$$$$

 By default, user home directories and /projects directories are closed (permissions 700) with a parent directory setting that prevents users from opening the permissions (see :ref:`acl`).
-The /projects file system is designed as common space for your group. /projects is also the best place for job input and output.

 Projects
 ~~~~~~~~~~

-The /projects area is where a group's storage capacity resides. /projects is Lustre mount type with fixed size file striping.
-Example uses for /projects are shared data and job I/O.
+The projects (**/projects/**) area is where a group's storage capacity resides.
+Projects is Lustre mount type with fixed size file striping.
+The projects file system is designed as common space for your group.
+Projects is also the best place for job input and output.

 Taiga [coming soon]
 ~~~~~~~~~~~~~~~~~~~~

-Access to /taiga for Hydro is coming soon. /taiga is Lustre mount type with progressive layout file striping.
+Access to taiga (**/taiga/**) for Hydro is coming soon.
+Taiga is Lustre mount type with progressive layout file striping.
 Taiga will be able to be used to share data across NCSA resources.

 |